-Audit Committee: The principal functions of the Audit Committee are: (i) to appoint, retain and oversee the Trust's independent registered public accounting firm; (ii) to meet separately with the independent registered public accounting firm and receive and consider a report concerning its conduct of the audit, including any comments or recommendations it deems appropriate; (iii) to act as the Trust's qualified legal compliance committee ("QLCC"), as defined in the regulations under the Sarbanes-Oxley Act; and (iv) to act as a proxy voting committee if called upon under the Trust's Proxy Voting Policies and Procedures when a matter with respect to which a series of the Trust is entitled to vote presents a conflict between the interest of the series' shareholders, on the one hand, and those of the series' investment manager on the other hand.
+Audit Committee.
+The principal functions of the Audit Committee are: (i) to appoint, retain and oversee the Trust's independent registered public accounting firm; (ii) to meet separately with the independent registered public accounting firm and receive and consider a report concerning its conduct of the audit, including any comments or recommendations it deems appropriate; (iii) to act as the Trust's qualified legal compliance committee ("QLCC"), as defined in the regulations under the Sarbanes-Oxley Act; and (iv) to act as a proxy voting committee if called upon under the Trust's Proxy Voting Policies and Procedures when a matter with respect to which a series of the Trust is entitled to vote presents a conflict between the interest of the series' shareholders, on the one hand, and those of the series' investment manager on the other hand.
 Messrs.
-David M. Deptula, Robert E. Morrison, and Clifford N. Schireson and Mses.
+Robert E. Morrison, Clifford N. Schireson, and Keith Shintani and Mses.
 Janine L. Cohen and Jacqueline A. Williams are the members of the Audit Committee.
-Mr. Deptula is the Chairperson of the Audit Committee and presides at its meetings.
-The Audit Committee is expected to meet four times during the Fund's first fiscal year.
+Mr. Schireson is the Chairperson of the Audit Committee and presides at its meetings.
+The Audit Committee met seven times during the Fund's prior fiscal year ended November 30, 2024.

 Nominations and Governance Committee (the "Governance Committee"): The Governance Committee nominates and selects persons to serve as members of the Board, including Independent Trustees and "interested" Trustees and assists in reviewing the Trust's governance practices and standards.
 In selecting and nominating persons to serve as Independent Trustees, the Governance Committee will not consider nominees recommended by shareholders of the Trust unless required by law.
 Messrs.
-Deptula, Morrison, and Schireson and Mses.
+Morrison, Schireson, and Shintani and Mses.
 Cohen and Williams are the members of the Governance Committee.
 Mr. Morrison is the Chairperson of the Governance Committee and presides at its meetings.
-The Governance Committee is expected to meet four times during the Fund's first fiscal year.
+The Governance Committee met four times during the Fund's prior fiscal year ended November 30, 2024.